XCOMPS: A Multilingual Benchmark of Conceptual Minimal Pairs: Introduction

 \section{Introduction}

-Large language models (LLMs) have demonstrated remarkable capabilities across various natural language understanding (NLU) tasks, ranging from text generation to question answering \cite{brown2020language, chowdhery2023palm}.
-Recent advances, such as GPT-4 \cite{achiam2023gpt} and Llama 3 \cite{touvron2023llama,touvron2023llama2,dubey2024llama}, have shown that LLMs can produce human-like outputs and handle complex linguistic phenomena.
-However, the issue of hallucination---where models generate incorrect or nonsensical information---has raised concerns about whether LLMs genuinely understand semantics or merely rely on shallow statistical correlations \cite{huang2023survey}.
-This distinction is critical, as true semantic understanding would imply a deeper grasp of meaning and reasoning beyond surface-level pattern recognition.
-Previous studies have shown that LLMs struggle with systematic generalization \cite{lake2018generalization} and often fail to make correct inferences even when they appear to possess the necessary factual knowledge \cite{elazar2021measuring}.

-One fundamental aspect of human conceptual understanding is that it is not dependent on specific linguistic forms or modalities \cite{carey2000origin, mandler2004foundations}.
+Large language models (LLMs) have demonstrated remarkable capabilities across various natural language understanding (NLU) tasks.
+Recent advances, such as GPT-4 \cite{achiam2023gpt} and Llama 3 \cite{dubey2024llama}, have shown that LLMs can produce human-like outputs and handle complex linguistic phenomena.
+However, whether LLMs genuinely understand semantics or merely rely on shallow statistical correlations is disputable \cite{lake2018generalization,elazar2021measuring,huang2023survey}.
+One fundamental aspect of human conceptual understanding is that it is not dependent on specific linguistic forms or modalities \cite{carey2000origin,mandler2004foundations}.
 When humans learn and reason about concepts, they do not require the knowledge to be tied to a particular medium, such as text, images, or video, nor do they rely on a specific language.
-For instance, the association between the concept `bird' and the property `can fly' remains robust across different representations and languages.
-If LLMs possess a genuine, underlying conceptual understanding, then their ability to attribute properties to concepts should also be language-independent.
-That is, an LLM capable of associating bird with can fly in English should exhibit the same behavior in Mandarin, Arabic, or Hungarian, despite their structural differences.
 This raises an important question: \textit{Does LLMs' conceptual-property reasoning remain stable across languages, or is it language-specific?}